Icenium/icenium-cli/README.md

 **Additional Software Requirements for Windows Phone On-Device Deployment**

-> In this version of the Telerik AppBuilder CLI, you cannot deploy and LiveSync to connected Windows Phone devices from the command line.
+> In this version of the AppBuilder CLI, you cannot deploy and LiveSync to connected Windows Phone devices from the command line.

-### Install the Telerik AppBuilder CLI
+### Install the AppBuilder CLI

-The Telerik AppBuilder CLI is available for installing as an npm package.
+The AppBuilder CLI is available for installing as an npm package.

 In the command prompt, run the following command.